Lesson Plan - Get It!

 After the Revolutionary War ended and the government of the United States was established, the Founding Fathers were wary of political parties.
 They feared factions within the people and government could create problems.

-Flash forward 200 years, and political parties now define the way the American government operates.
-Today, you will learn the history of political parties and how they came into existence.
+Flash forward 200 years, and political parties now define how the American government operates.

-Watch this Party Systems: Crash Course Government and Politics #41 video (below) to learn about the history of political parties and the types of political parties that exist today.
-As you watch the video, answer the following questions:
+Watch the video below to learn about the history of political parties and the types of political parties that exist today.

 - When and why did political parties begin?